BiocStyle::markdown()

 Introduction

-The SpectriPy package allows integration of Python MS packages into a Spectra-based MS analysis in R. Python functionality is wrapped into R functions allowing a seamless integration of the functionality of Python's matchms package into R. In addition, functions to convert between R's Spectra objects and Python's matchms spectrum objects are available to the advanced user or developer.
+The SpectriPy package allows integration of Python MS packages into a Spectra-based MS analysis in R. Python functionality is wrapped into R functions allowing a seamless integration of the functionality of Python's matchms package into R. In addition, functions to convert between R's Spectra objects and Python's matchms spectrum objects are available to the advanced user or developer enabling to create custom functions or workflows on Spectra objects in Python and executing them in R using the reticulate R package.

 Installation

 The package requires a python environment to be available and can be installed with the BiocManager R package using the command BiocManager::install("RforMassSpectrometry/SpectriPy").
-All required python packages are installed automatically on demand.
+All required python libraries are installed automatically on demand.
+Note that first installation or first invocation of specific functions might take long because of this installation process.

 Spectra similarity calculations using matchms